webkeydev/webkey-embedui/README.md

 ## Usage
 Load the **wkembed.js** file into your HTML page and define a **div** container with unique id for the integration.
-You must set three parameters for the library initialization:
-1. device reference: With this parameter you can refer to your device.
-This parameter  could be **publicid**, **serial** or **devicenick**.
-You can found this these values on the [Dashboard interface](https://webkey.cc/dashboard).
-2. remote-admin token: See the [Dashboard API documentation](https://webkey.cc/apidoc#devices-request-new-remote-admin-token-get) for more detailes.
-3. container id: ID of your DIV container where you would like to load the Webkit.

 ```html
 <div id="wk-container"></div>
 ...